nalsai/dotfiles/README.md

 # Nalsai's Dotfiles

 Dotfiles for my installations of Linux and Windows.
 The folder *windows* includes a collection of PowerShell files for Windows to install applications and configure them, as well as dotfiles for applications that are Windows exclusive.
 The folder *linux* has the same things except for Linux.
+I mainly use Fedora.
+Other (arch- or debian-based) distros are partially supported.
 Config files for cross-platform application are in their respective folders at the root of this repository.

 ## Installation